evgeniums/multiline-text-replace/README.md

   /d, /dir:                Target directory containing files to replace text in.
 Either file or dir must be specified.
   /e, /ext:                Extensions of files in target directory to replace text in, can be multiple separated with
                            comma, e.g. .txt,.csv
-  /r, /recursive           Process files recursivley in the target directory.
+  /r, /recursive           Process files recursively in the target directory.

 Help Options:
   /?
 Show this help message